 - Food Processor

 - Hand Mixer – (I adore my bosch hand mixer but they are hard to find as they don’t currently sell them stateside)

 If you love Cheesecake as much as I do, please write a 5 star review and be sure to share on Facebook and Pinterest!
 If you want to stay updated on new recipes sign up for my newsletter and join my Facebook Group!

 If you love cheesecakes you’ll love these other decadent recipes too!

 Connect with Ashlee Marie!

-To watch me make the full Cheesecake tutorial play this video
+To watch me make the full Cheesecake tutorial play the video in the recipe card